-The table was set for a full tea party to enjoy over our book discussion.
-At the center of our table were pink roses, after all, Anne herself declares, “After all, the only read roses are pink ones.
+The table was set for a full tea party to enjoy while having our book discussion.
+At the center of our table were pink roses, after all, Anne herself declares, “After all, the only real roses are pink ones.
 They are the flowers of love and faith.”

 The treats at our table included raspberry cordial, pudding (though it wasn’t plum), cookies, cucumber sandwiches, and biscuits with strawberry preserves.